Cindy and Barrett with RV in Montrose

 To say that the health care system in this nation is a wreck for nationwide travelers is a massive understatement.

-That being said, don’t get discouraged.
-Even though none of these options are perfect, there are still at least are a few options.
+That said, don’t get discouraged.
+Although none of these options are perfect, there are still at least a few.

 The most popular ones for full-time RVers are:

 1. Health Sharing: This is technically not health insurance.
 These are communities of people who all pay into a pot, which then pays back out to you when you require medical services.
-After a lot of research, we mainly heard negative reviews of these and have opted to stay away from them.
-However, RVers do like them because they often give you much more freedom in choice of hospital and doctor.
+After much research, we mainly heard negative reviews of these and have opted to stay away from them.
+However, RVers do like them because they often give you much more freedom in the choice of hospital and doctor.
 This brings me to…

 2. Affordable Care Act / Healthcare.gov: Right now, with the healthcare subsidies, there are tons of affordable options on the healthcare marketplace that make this option super appealing.
 And it is what we have gone with since the subsidies started.
-However, state-to-state protection is lacking pretty dramatically.
-Which puts us in a situation where we have very little coverage when we’re outside of Texas.
-Obviously not optimal for travelers.
+However, state-to-state protection is lacking pretty dramatically, which puts us in a situation where we have very little coverage when we’re outside of Texas.
+Obviously, this is not optimal for travelers.

 For now, with the subsidies, option two works for us.